tsjensen/civbuddy/README.md

 ### Status

-The application is feature complete, but there are still some rough edges (especially IE/Edge browser support).
-We are stable enough that it is worth leaving a bug report in our [issue tracker](https://github.com/tsjensen/civbuddy/issues) should you notice anything wrong or missing.
+Ready to use!
+The application is feature complete and stable, with the one exception of IE/Edge support, which suffers from [#8](https://github.com/tsjensen/civbuddy/issues/8).
+Otherwise, it is worth leaving a bug report in our [issue tracker](https://github.com/tsjensen/civbuddy/issues) should you notice anything wrong or missing.

 This is a rewrite of the [old CivBuddy application](https://github.com/tsjensen/civbuddy/tree/v1-gwt)